 Please click here to see Ethnic Studies department information.

-- This is an on-campus program and some courses are available online.
+- This is an on-campus and online program.

 Declaring This Major

 - Click here to go to information about declaring a major.

 These degree requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
 Therefore, the College strongly urges students to consult regularly with their major advisor and CLAS advisor to confirm the best plans of study before finalizing them.